prabhamarkandan/prabhamarkandan.github.io/_posts/2025-08-16-radical-candor-emotional-intelligence-and-embracing-conflict.md

 3. Mayer, John D., and Peter Salovey.
 “What is Emotional Intelligence?”
 In *Emotional Development and Emotional Intelligence: Educational Implications*, Basic Books, 1997.
 4. 6 Seconds.
 “The Six Seconds EQ Model.” [https://www.6seconds.org](https://www.6seconds.org)
 5. BrainManager.
 “Daniel Goleman’s Emotional Intelligence Theory.” [https://brainmanager.io/blog/emotional/daniel-goleman-emotional-intelligence-theory](https://brainmanager.io/blog/emotional/daniel-goleman-emotional-intelligence-theory)

----

-If you want, I can **next craft punchy LinkedIn teaser lines** that draw readers to this Medium-ready article while keeping the storytelling and intellectual depth intact.

-Do you want me to do that?